andymckay/blog/_posts/2022-06-07-south-vancouver-island.md

 <div class='strava-embed-placeholder' data-embed-type='activity' data-embed-id='7235049728'></div><script src='https://strava-embeds.com/embed.js'></script>

-Highlight was that I found the Lake Cowichan Trail which goes from Lake Cowichan straight into Duncan on a old train line.
+Highlight was that I found the <a href="https://www.cvrd.ca/121/Cowichan-Valley-Trail">Cowichan Valley Trail</a> which goes from Lake Cowichan straight into Duncan on a old train line.
 It's fast easy and delightful 25km+ of trail that I'd recommend to anyone going that way.
 I was able to stop in Duncan and pick up some tubes from a local bike shop and then work my way up the coast.

 ### Conclusions